analyticsExperiment/geometrix/ediary/README.md

 ## Setup

 1. Install dependencies: `npm install`.
-2. Start the server: `node server.js`.
+2. Start the server from this directory with `node server.js`.
 3. Visit `http://localhost:3000` in your browser.

 The homepage lets you add diary entries, browse them on a calendar and view a